-CAIRO (Reuters) - Egypt's national airline canceled flights to Tunisia on Friday after staff at Tunis airport joined a general strike, airport sources said.
+CAIRO Feb 8 (Reuters) - Egypt's national airline cancelled flights to Tunisia on Friday after staff at Tunis airport joined a general strike, airport sources said.

 Officials at Cairo airport said EgyptAir had told them it cancelled two Friday flights.
 It was not immediately clear if other airlines were affected.
 (Writing by Alexander Dziadosz; Editing by Andrew Heavens)

 - Ukraine says Russian tanks flatten town; EU to threaten more sanctions |

 - F-16s dispatched for unresponsive pilot of small plane near D.C.